-Now apparently, that recipe was handed down person to person to this day, a recipe that only the mosque’s chief cook knows, and guards religiously.
+Now apparently, that recipe was handed down person to person.
+To this day, only the mosque’s chief cook knows the original recipe, and guards it religiously.
 This recipe and tradition is so popular that it’s made its way to all parts of Malaysia and Singapore (which until 1965, was part of Malaysia), and also Indonesia.

 Every day, during the fasting month, bubur lambuk is given out free to anyone who wants to take home a tub of it, whatever your circumstances.
 Giving out food or sharing your food with your neighbours and friends is very common practice that is highly encouraged during Ramadan.

 When we were young, someone would always come back with a tub of it, no matter how much food my granny had prepared.
 It’s just something that was done, a tradition that one enjoys following.